-Module M6 Semester Study Block 2 Duration of module 2 Weeks How frequently is the module offered Annually Admission requirements Successful completion of all modules of Study Block 1 Level MSc Transferability of the module Integrated into the curriculum of the MSc Global Management & Digital Competencies Module coordinator/respons ible professor Prof. Dr. Arjan Kozica Professor for Human Resource Management and Organizational Behavior at ESB Reutlingen Name of professor Oliver Haas E-Mail: haas.oliver@web.de Telephone: +49 151 72424018 Language of instruction English Credits (ECTS) 5 Total workload and breakdown 30 contact hours, 120 h self-study Contact hours 2 SWS Examination/ type of assessment The assessment of the course consists of the following items: Individual seminar paper (50%) Presentation & Discussion (50%) Digital competencies Solid experience in working with collaborative digital platforms (e.g. Mural, etc.) Weighting of grade within programme 5/90 Learning outcomes 1.
-Module Aims The course aims to provide students with an understanding of the principles of effective leadership, and the challenges leaders in digitalized societies face in the 21st century.
+Module M6 Semester Study Block 2 Duration of module 2 Weeks How frequently is the module offered Annually Admission requirements Successful completion of all modules of Study Block 1 Level MSc Transferability of the module Integrated into the curriculum of the MSc Global Management & Digital Competencies Module coordina- tor/responsible professor Prof. Dr. Arjan Kozica Professor for Human Resource Management and Organizational Behavior at ESB Reutlingen Name of professor Oliver Haas E-Mail: haas.oliver@web.de Telephone: +49 151 72424018 Language of instruction English Credits (ECTS) 5 Total workload and breakdown 30 contact hours, 120 h self-study Contact hours 2 SWS Examination/ type of assessment The assessment of the course consists of the following items: Individual seminar paper (50%).
+Submission date: XXX Please see the document "Guidelines and Directions for the Thesis" Continuous assessment (50%) which might include student project case studies, literature reviews, short presentations (the specific course assessment will be presented at course start.)
+Digital competen- cies Solid experience in working with collaborative digital platforms (e.g. Mural, etc.)

+Learning outcomes

+1. Module Aims

+The course aims to provide students with an understanding of the principles of effective leadership, and the challenges leaders in digitalized societies face in the 21st century.
 Today organizations recognize that effective leadership at all levels in organizations is necessary to sustain profitability, productivity, good customer relations as well as engaged employees.